 November 10, 2016, was one of the most important days of my life.
 That was the day that I decided to pay off my student loans and make my last payment.
-It was also the day that I got rid of the personal and financial burdens that came along with my $63,000 debt.
+It was also the day that I got rid of the personal and financial burdens that came along with having $63,000 of student loan debt.

 Although my student loan repayment journey was far from easy, in the end, I would do it all again.
-I would make the same sacrifices to pay off my student loans ahead of schedule.
+I would make the same sacrifices to pay off my student loans ahead of schedule rather than refinance student loans.
 Enduring those sometimes painful moments meant that I could afford to finish paying off my debt almost six years ahead of schedule.

-A recent study by Coupon Dash revealed that US families gave up eating out and buying new clothes to afford their children’s college education – I can totally relate.
+A recent study revealed that US families gave up eating out and buying new clothes to afford their children’s college education – I can totally relate.
 Cutting out unnecessary spending is one of the first things to do when trying to save or pay off debt.

 In your repayment journey, you’ll have ups and downs but remember that all of your sacrifices, like good karma, will come back to you.
 The sum of your sacrifices will lead you to financial freedom, independence, and prosperity.